mattbierner/blog.mattbierner.com/_posts/2014-05-02-incremental-parsing-with-feedback-in-a-web-worker.md

 ## Result Messaging
 Parsing may either succeed with a result or fail with an error.
 Parsers run using Bennu's `run*` methods fail by throwing an exception, but in a web worker we don't want to throw an error in the worker thread itself.
 Instead the worker should pass both success and error results back to the main thread.

-To avoid throwing errors, the parses is run with two custom completion functions: `ok` for success and `err` for failure.
+To avoid throwing errors, the parser is run with two custom completion functions: `ok` for success and `err` for failure.
 These callbacks pass data back to the main thread and are triggered when `finish` is called on the parser (which may be well after the actual parsing has completed).

 ```js
 // Callbacks